samraHanif0340/samraHanif0340.github.io/_portfolio/go_webrtc.md

 ## Introduction

-In this project, we will develop a real-time video broadcasting service using WebRTC in Golang.
-Video feed will be streamed from one camera through WebRTC API to multiple browser-based end clients.
+In this project, we will develop a real-time video and data broadcasting service using WebRTC in Golang.
+Video feed will be streamed from the publisher's web camera through WebRTC video API to multiple browser-based end clients.
+Simultaneously, some accompanying data will be streamed from the same publisher to the multiple end-clients through WebRTC data channel.
 All code is containerized using Dockers.

 The following tools will be used in this project:
 + Docker